NSTAAF International Factball: Italy v Switzerland

 And they adopted it as their own.
 But it used to be eaten with honey and sugar.

-And he had a national day for rice, and there was the national rice board, which you know brought free bags of rice to people and it really wanted to encourage them so that they could be self-sufficient.
+And he had a national day for rice and there was the national rice board which you know, brought free bags of rice to people, and it really wanted to encourage them so that they could be self-sufficient.

 Do they also have a national cheese board?

 Very good.
-My favourite kind of Italian pasta is strozzopretti which are these little things which I think they look like cord and the literal translation for strozzapretti is priest stranglers.
+My favourite kind of Italian pasta is strozzopretti, which are these little things which I think they look like cord.

 Cool.

-and it was invented really recently.
-It's
+Didn't chiabata mean slipper?
+Yes, it does.
+And it was invented really recently.

 1982.
 Yeah.